SambhavS/Halite3/README.md

 # Halite3
-Here's the Python code for my Halite 3 Bot.
-Halite 3 was a programming competition hosted by Two Sigma where bots control turtles that fight to collect the maximum amount of Halite.
+Here's the Python code for my Halite 3 bot.
+Halite 3 was a programming competition hosted by Two Sigma where bots control turtles that fight to collect the maximum amount of halite, the game currency.

 I ranked #655 out of ~4000 entrants, putting me narrowly in the top sixth.
 I also think I got the highest score of the (not that many) Berkeley undergrads who competed this year.